jvalteren/Seaside-Wiki/Seaside330Changelog.md

 # Upgrading #

-No know issues upgrading from 3.2.x
+No known issues upgrading from 3.2.x